Jeffrey214/MatlabMinesweeper/README.md

    ```matlab
    MinesweeperApp
    ```
-2. Select a difficulty preset or load custom settings.
+2. Select a difficulty preset
 3. Play the game: left-click to reveal, right-click to flag mines.

 ## Technical Details